SteveDoyle2/pyNastran/contributing.rst

   __ https://emptysqua.re/blog/api-evolution-the-right-way/#adding-parameters

-Thanks to https://github.com/matplotlib/matplotlib for their very well done contributors guide.
+Thanks to https://github.com/matplotlib/matplotlib for their contributor's guide.
+It's very well done and a great template!